View your train's current stop, next stop, predicted arrival times, GPS location, speed, and coach number.

 Not at this time.
 This app is specifically for the Commuter Rail.

-Does this app work with the Cape Flyer or Patriots game day trains?
+Does this app work with the Cape Flyer, Patriots game day, or special concert trains?

 Unfortunately the MBTA does not provide real-time tracking for these "special" trips.
 We're ready to support them if/when that changes.